EXPLAINER: Why China is investigating tech firms like Didi

 A sweeping Data Security Law enacted in June requires companies and individuals to get approval from relevant authorities to transfer any data stored in China to overseas entities, such as law enforcement agencies.
 The law takes effect Sept.
 1.

-Violators can be fined between 2 million to 10 million yuan (about $310,000-$1.5 million) and could have their business suspended.
+Violators can be fined between 2 million to 10 million yuan (about $310,000 to $1.5 million) and could have their business suspended.

 WHAT’S REALLY GOING ON?